mevalerio/valerioficcadentiwebsite/content/authors/admin/_index.md

 Hi there!
 I am Valerio Ficcadenti — welcome to my corner of the web!

-I teach research methods, working with around 400 students each year as they approach the culmination of their academic journey.
-Together, we explore socio-economic phenomena through fascinating datasets, fostering curiosity in business and management science.
+I teach research methods mostly, working with around 400 students each year as they approach the end of their academic journey.
+Together, we explore socio-economic phenomena through cool datasets, fostering curiosity in business and management science.

-My journey spans academia, industry, and local governance, where I have learned that even small decisions can make a big difference.
+My journey spans academia, industry, and even local governance, where I have learned that even small decisions can make a big difference.
+In 2021, I married **Ludovica Pieroni**, my partner in life and adventures, who keeps me grounded and inspired every day.

 I am especially proud to have studied Informatics at [Technical Industrial Institute "G. and M. Montani"](https://www.istitutomontani.edu.it/web/storia/), a place that shaped me and introduced me to lifelong friends.

-Outside work, you’ll find me cycling 🚴🏽, kickboxing 🥊 (black belt!), diving into geopolitical news 📝, or battling it out in board games 🎲 like Catan.
+Outside work, you will find me cycling 🚴🏽, kickboxing 🥊 (black belt!), diving into geopolitical news 📝, or battling it out in board games 🎲 like Catan.